Durga Puja in Pune 2025: Top 57 Pandals & Complete Guide

 40 Additional Local Durga Puja in Pune

-1. VimanNagar, Kalyani nagar & Koregaon Park -Vidya Niketan School Ground
+1. VimanNagar, Kalyani Nagar & Koregaon Park -Vidya Niketan School Ground

 2. Nabo Banga Samaj Pune – New Prabhushree Lawn, Chandan Nagar